HimesGroup/sprint/README.md

 Because most of the standard vs. intensive treatment subjects who were close to their target SBP were within the 115-140 mmHg group, we repeated the cumulative hazards computations with an additional partition of this group into median trial SBPs 115-130 and 131-140 mmHg.
 Relative to the 115-130mmHg group, the hazard ratios for the primary outcome and all-cause death were not significantly different for the \<115 or 131-140 mmHg groups.
 The \>140mmHg group continued to have elevated risk, and relative to the 115-130mmHg group, had a hazard ratio of 1.84 (95% CI 1.40-2.41; 1.1x10-5) for the primary outcome and 2.32 (95% CI 1.68-3.19; 2.5x10-7) for all-cause death.

+**Figure 1.**
 ![](<./figs/Figure.png>)

 **Conclusion.** Subjects whose median trial SBP was within 115-140mmHg had nearly the same primary outcome and all-cause death rates, while those with medial trial SBP >140mmHg had higher rates of events.
 Thus, while SPRINT suggests that an SBP target of 120mmHg was better than 140mmHg, a target greater than 120mmHg may be just as beneficial while requiring fewer medications.

-### File description
+### Description of files in repository

 SPRINTresults.rmd: An R markdown report that includes code that can be used to reproduce our results.
 To run the script, it should be under a sprint\_pop directory, otherwise an absolute path should be given.
-You will have to get the SPRINT dataset in order to run it, which requires a formal application to the NHLBI's [BioLINCC](https://biolincc.nhlbi.nih.gov/home/)
+You will have to get the SPRINT dataset in order to run it, which requires a formal application to the NHLBI's [BioLINCC](https://biolincc.nhlbi.nih.gov/home/).

 SPRINTresults.html: An html file corresponding to SPRINTresults.rmd.
 It can be downloaded to see a full report of our results that includes more details than those contained in the SPRINT abstract.